loveencounterflow/icql-dba/README.md

 ### Create DB with `open()`

+`open()` uses the SQLite SQL `attach` extension.
+In many SQLite3 installations, the maximum number of attachable DBs (schemas) is limited to 10; however, the SQLite adapter that is shipped with ICQL-DBA allows to open up to 125 schemas.
+This upgraded number is intended to allow for a DB design where a data application is composed out of a fair number of schemas that each reside in a separate file.

 #### New or Existing File-Based DB with Continuous Persistency

 * `path` must be a string that is a valid file system path (up to the parent directory); its final component